CLOSED FOR THE SEASON • Information may be outdated. Add this

 • You can apply for a fee or deadline waiver at any time by emailing Rooftop Films Festival Manager Holly Voges at submit *at* rooftopfilms *dot* com.

-• The recommended submission fee can be paid via cash, money order, a check made out to Rooftop Films, or online via Without A Box.
+• The recommended submission fee can be paid online via Without A Box.

 • No films will be turned away due to lack of funds.

 • All filmmakers will receive notification, whether or not their film is chosen to screen as part of the summer series.
 Notifications will be sent out on or before June 1st.
 Please DO NOT contact us to find out whether or not your film has been received.
 We do not have a large enough staff to respond to such inquiries.

 IV.
 Previews & Entry Form

-• Rooftop accepts submissions on NTSC or PAL DVD (any region), via WAB online, or via an online link.
+• Rooftop accepts submissions via online secure links or NTSC or PAL DVD (any region) and BluRay.
+We prefer that filmmakers submit via an online link whenever possible.

 • Preview DVDs WILL NOT BE RETURNED.
 Please DO NOT send a self-addressed stamped envelope.
 DO NOT send a master tape as a preview copy.

 • If your film is accepted, we will get a master tape from you, and will mail back masters at our expense.

-• Please write or print your name, email, phone number, and the name of the film directly on the preview DVD.
+• Please write or print your name, email, phone number, and the name of the film directly on the DVD.